kameron-ctrl/GreenGuardian/README.md

 # Green Guardian
-Green Guardian is a full-stack, AI-powered mobile and web application that detects disease from pictures of plant leaves.
+Green Guardian is a full-stack, AI-powered mobile and web application that detects plant diseases from images of plant leaves.
 The model identifies over
 30 different disease classes and return fast, real-time predictions with confidence levels included.

 - Mobile image capture using Expo React Native
 - FastAPI backend that uses PyTorch modeling
 - Using ML, which creates custom data splitting, training, and testing
-- Supports .jpg, .jpeg, .png and .heic files
+- Supports .jpg, .jpeg, .png, and .heic files
 - Designed for local hosting (for now)
+- Now hosted using AWS lambda!!

 ## Tech Stack
 |  Layer 	|  Technology 	|